 Why it works

-Governments are never anxious to see their human rights violations paraded before the international community.
+Governments and offending corporations are never anxious to see their environmental harms and human rights violations brought before courts and the international community.
 Having lawyers put their weight behind the traditionally powerless and unrepresented also lends legitimacy to the position being taken and the result being sought.
 The mere fact of such representation immediately tends to level the playing field.
-And when top law firms take on EDLC cases, foreign governments and courts recognize the tremendous resources and influence – legal, diplomatic, and political- that these firms can bring to bear.

 EDLC Programs in Action